Value brands in the United Kingdom: Sainsbury's

+In May 2023 Sainsbury's moved all of its value range under the Stamford Street Co. brand.

 Aldi

 Everyday Essentials is a value brand by Aldi.
 It was going to be rolled out in June 2012, however it was put on hold after a source close to Aldi said that it looked dated against Tesco's Everyday Value brand, which at the time was being overhauled.

 Morrisons

 Morrisons Savers, formerly M Savers, is an economy brand which sells items ranging from food and drink to toiletries.
 This replaced 'Value' which in turn was a replacement for 'Bettabuy' and 'Farmer's Boy'.
-Morrisons, in some areas, is slowly adjusting its line of budget products from the aggregated "M Savers" brand to discrete forms.
-For example, the brand has utilised the "Greenside Deli" brand for its dairy products.
+Morrisons, in some areas, is slowly adjusting its line of budget products from the aggregated "M Savers" brand to more discrete forms.
+For example, the company has utilised the "Greenside Deli" brand for its dairy products.

 Lidl

 Simply is a brand used by Lidl in an attempt to compete with Aldi's Everyday Essentials.

 Premium

 These value brands are not value brands as such but are competing with the big five's own-label products, i.e. Asda's "Chosen by You" or Sainsbury's "by Sainsbury's".